mariuszkuswik/KCNA/README.md

 ### Red/Black deployment
 Similar to blue/green deployments, red/black deployments involve two identical production environments: one that is active (red) and one that is idle (black).
 Once the new version is ready, traffic is switched from the red environment to the black environment.
 This strategy is designed for fast rollbacks and zero downtime but, like blue/green deployments, does not target a small subset of users initially; it switches the entire user base to the new version at once.

+## Serverless
+A serverless service could have all or most of the following characteristics:
+- Highly elastic and scalable
+- highly available
+- Highly durable
+- Secure by default

+### Knative
+Kubernetes-based platform to deploy and manage modern serverless workloads.
+Knative is a project to create a standard set of building blocks for Kubernetes to enable serverless development patterns.

+Knative generally is composed of two parts:
+- Knative Serving
+  - Take containerized code and deploy it with relative ease.
+  - Scale to zero costs
+- Knative Eventing
+  - Trigger serverless functions based on Kubernetes API events
+  - Loop in other event sources to trigger serverless functions

+Knative defines its own set of Kubernetes Objects as Kubernetes **Custom Resource Definitions (CRDs).**
+Knative has its own CLI called kn, used alongside Kubectl.

+### Function as a Service (FaaS)
+Allows developers to focus on just writing pieces of code (functions)
+Has event-driven integration trigger functions based on event data or to emit event data Generally multiple functions are orchestrated together to create a serverless app
+Functions generally only run when needed

+### OpenFaas
+OpenFaas runs serverless functions anywhere Docker runs.
+Deploys to Kubernetes or OpenShift Makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive, boiler-plate coding

+### Faasd
+Faasd is a light-weight version of OpenFaaS that doesn’t need Kubernetes to run.
+It can run on a single underpowered machine.
+It uses Containerd

+### Traces
+A history of request that is travels through multiple Apps/services so we can pinpoint performance or failure.

+### Open Telemetry (OTEL)
+is a collection of open-source tools, APIs and SDKs to instrument, generate, collect, and export telemetry data.
+Open Telemetry standardizes the way telemetry data (metrics, logs and traces) are generated and collected

+The **Open Telemetry collector** is an agent installed on the target machine, or as a dedicate server and is Vendor-agnostic way to receive, process and export telemetry data

 # Kubernetes
 ## Kubernetes Components Overview
 ### Service